ielts-ops/.github/profile/README.md

 ## Installing Git with Anaconda

-To install Git globally using Anaconda, follow these steps:
+To install Git using Anaconda, follow these steps:

 1. Open the Anaconda Command Line or Anaconda Navigator.
 2. Install Git: ` conda install anaconda::git`